Puchong: Economy

 The 1980s and 1990s saw massive development in the entire township.

-Residents have the option to shop in one of many commercial hotspots, such as Lotus's Pusat Bandar Puchong, Lotus's Bukit Puchong, IOI Mall, Giant, AEON, Milemia Square Mall, Heromarket Batu 14, Heromarket Meranti Jaya, Komplexs Puchong Parade and Puchong Plaza shopping malls.

 The Damansara-Puchong Expressway (LDP) is not only the arterial of Puchong but also the main avenue where most major commerce centres are located.
 IOI Mall, the first major shopping mall in Puchong, opened its doors in 1996 along LDP.
 IOI Boulevard is a business centre with retail and office units.
 A similar project by S P Setia called SetiaWalk Puchong is situated centrally on a stretch of the expressway.